-- 1. The AUXMULTNAME option can be used to scale input values, such as riverbed conductance, using values in an auxiliary column.
-When this AUXMULTNAME option is used, the multiplier value in the AUXMULTNAME column should not be represented with a time series unless the value to scale is also represented with a time series. - 2.
+- The READARRAY utility is used by some packages to read arrays of numeric values provided by the user.
+The READARRAY utility has an IPRN option (as described in the MODFLOW 6 Description of Input and Output), which will cause the array to be written to the model listing file.
+Support for the IPRN option has been removed for some packages and will ultimately be removed for all packages.
+An alternative for IPRN functionality is presently under development. - 2.
 The capability to use Unsaturated Zone Flow (UZF) routing beneath lakes and streams has not been implemented. - 3.
 For the Groundwater Transport (GWT) Model, the decay and sorption processes do not apply to the LKT, SFT, MWT and UZT Packages. - 4.
 The GWT Model does not work with the CSUB Package of the GWF Model. - 5.
 The GWT-GWT Exchange requires that both GWF Models are run concurrently in the same simulation.
 There is not an option to read GWF-GWF flows from a previous simulation. - 6.
 The Buoyancy (BUY) Package of the GWF Model cannot be used when the XT3D option is activated for the Node Property Flow (NPF) Package. - 7.
 If a GWF-GWF Exchange is activated with the XT3D option, then the two connected GWF Models cannot have BUY Packages active. - 8.
 The Time-Variable Hydraulic Conductivity (TVK) Package is incompatible with the Horizontal Flow Barrier (HFB) Package if the TVK Package is used to change hydraulic properties of cells near horizontal flow barriers. - 9.
 If a GWF-GWF Exchange is active, then neither of the connected GWF Models can have an active Viscosity (VSC) Package.